Are you thinking of starting a new entrepreneurial venture?

 Build Your Own Office

-If you’re starting with a small budget, you can proceed on your own taxi service at the comforts of your home.
+If you’re starting with a small budget, you can proceed on your own taxi service at the comfort of your home.

 This will not be an issue if you’re starting with a few or a single unit.
 If you have extra cash, you can look for a separate office with a garage.
 There are existing locations that you can avail for $2,000.
 Your office must have enough space for taxi storage, and a dispatcher’s office.